coreos/fedora-coreos-pipeline/TROUBLESHOOTING.md

-### issue for plugins not being up to date
+### Issue for plugins not being up to date

-If you are getting stacktraces from jenkins you may have a version mismatch between different pieces (plugins) that are talking to each other.
+If you are getting stacktraces from Jenkins you may have a version mismatch between different pieces (plugins) that are talking to each other.